To evaluate your body's current store of iron

 Is iron deficiency the same thing as anaemia?
 What are the symptoms?

 As the iron levels continue to be depleted further symptoms of the anaemia may develop such as shortness of breath and dizziness.
-If the anaemia is severe then chest pain, headaches, and leg pains may occur.
+If the anaemia is severe then chest pain, headaches, fast heartbeat and leg pains may occur.
 Children may develop learning (cognitive) disabilities.
-Other symptoms may present that are characteristic of iron deficiency.
+Besides the general symptoms of anaemia, certain symptoms are characteristic of long-term iron deficiency.
 These include pica (cravings for specific substances, such as liquorice, chalk, dirt, or clay), a burning sensation in the tongue or a smooth tongue, sores at the corners of the mouth, and spoon-shaped finger- and toe-nails.

 What are some causes of anaemia besides iron-deficiency?

-There are many different conditions that can cause anaemia other than iron deficiency.
-Some examples include Vitamin B12 deficiency, folate deficiency, cancer, and genetic disorders such as sickle-cell disease and thalassemia.
+Many different conditions can cause anaemia other than iron deficiency.
+Some examples include Vitamin B12 deficiency, folate deficiency, cancer, and genetic disorders such as sickle-cell disease, thalassemia and pernicious anaemia.
 However, iron deficiency is the most common cause, which is why iron tests are so frequently performed.
 If iron tests rule out iron deficiency, another source for the anaemia must be found.
 See the article on Anaemia for more on these.

 What foods contain the most iron?

 Haem-iron is the easiest form of iron for the body to absorb.
 It is found in meats and eggs.
 Non-haem iron is found in a wide variety of plants and in iron supplements.
-Iron-rich sources include: dark green leafy vegetables, (such as spinach, watercress and curly kale), iron-fortified breads, apricots, raisins, and nuts.
-However, the amount of iron that is absorbed in the gut can also be altered by other substances in your diet, such as Vitamin C. If you have been diagnosed with iron deficiency anaemia or you are pregnant or breast feeding, vitamin pills or tablets may be needed to provide extra iron.
+Iron-rich sources include: dark green leafy vegetables (such as spinach, watercress and curly kale), iron-fortified breads, apricots, raisins, nuts and pulses (beans, peas and lentils).
+However, the amount of iron that is absorbed in the gut can also be altered by other substances in the diet; Vitamin C can help absorbing iron while tea, coffee and foods with high levels of phytate, such as wholegrain cereals can reduce absorption.
+If you have been diagnosed with iron deficiency anaemia or you are pregnant or breast feeding, vitamin pills or tablets may be needed to provide extra iron.
 Ask your doctor about the right supplement for you.
+In some occasions, where oral intake of iron does not improve the iron levels (eg; absorption problems) iron will be given intravenously via a drip.
+(Through a small tube in to your arm).

 Who needs iron supplements?